Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

 \end{enumerate} \end{mainconj}

 In the split case, \Cref{mainconj:2} refines \eqref{eq:trinh}, via \eqref{eq:deg-intro}.
-More generally, this formula is remarkable for its close analogy with a virtual bimodule that, under the conjectures of Brou\'e--Michel, can be constructed solely from Deligne--Lusztig representations:
+The refined formula bears a remarkable analogy with a virtual bimodule that, under the Brou\'e--Malle--Michel conjectures, can be constructed from Deligne--Lusztig representations:

 Above, $q > 1$ is a prime power; $G, L, \lambda_q, M, \mu_q$ are the finite-group data arising from $q, \bbb{G}, \bbb{L}, \lambda, \bbb{M}, \mu$; and $R_L^G(\lambda_q), R_M^G(\mu_q)$ are the compactly-supported cohomologies of appropriate Deligne--Lusztig varieties.
-The top right entry alludes to how $D_{\bbb{G}, \bbb{A}}^\rat(\vec{\nu})$ provides a highest-weight cover of $H_{\bbb{G}, \bbb{A}, 1}(e^{2\pi i\nu})$. \Cref{sec:asf} gives more details.
+The top right entry alludes to how $D_{\bbb{G}, \bbb{A}}^\rat(\vec{\nu})$ provides a highest-weight cover of $H^\bbb{G}_{\bbb{A}, 1}(e^{2\pi i\nu})$. \Cref{sec:asf} gives more details.